OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 Because we know that the `Data` object passed in will also have its members on the device, we use a `present` clause on the `parallel loop` to inform the compiler that no data movement is necessary.

-*NOTE: At time of writing, the OpenACC technical committee is investigating the addition of a device to device memory copy API routine, which will simplify the above copy constructor.*

 ----